What is the difference between varicose and spider veins?

 What causes spider veins?

-Spider veins can be caused by hormones and often occur during pregnancy.
-Although spider veins may produce symptoms, they along with possible feeder veins deeper in the skin may, cause discomfort.
+Spider veins can be caused by a variety of reasons including genetics, age, trauma, hormones, and often increase during pregnancy.
+Although spider veins do not often produce symptoms, they can along with deeper feeder veins cause itching, burning, restlessness, and leg pain.
 Spider veins occur most often in women, although they are also seen in men.

 What are the symptoms spider veins?